jprumekso/crudite/README.md

 ## Why Crudite

 MySQL2 is a great library that allow us to use MySQL on Node easily.
-To perform a crud operation you'd write something like this:
+To perform a crud operation you'd write the query like this:

 ```js
 // simple query